turntabl/turntabl.github.io/_posts/jobs/2020-03-20-mid-level-software-engineer.md

 Turntabl.io is growing in Ghana!
 We're a software agency with an international client base and we're looking for mid-level engineers to help manage juniors, projects, and clients.

 Experience of building large software projects is critical.
-If you're ready to move to the next level, help nurture a generation of engineers, and help a Ghana-owned software company grow, please reach out for info (stoirm@turntabl.io).
+If you're ready to move to the next level, help nurture a generation of engineers, and help a Ghana-owned software company grow, please reach out for info <a href="mailto:stoirm@turntabl.io" class="link">stoirm@turntabl.io.</a>.

 We can hire in the UK or Ghana; you'd be working in our office in Accra, Ghana.
 It will be a minimum requirement to spend 2 weeks per quarter in Ghana.
 To have the desire to go to and experience Ghana is essential, for us it’s a perk of the job not a burden!